Marmalade-NG/marmalade-ng/doc/source/policy-trusted-custody.rst

 ~~~~~~~~~~~~~~~~~
 *token-id* ``string`` *custodian-account* ``string`` *→* ``decimal``

-Return the outbound balance of a custiodian account for a given  *token-id*.
+Return the outbound balance of a custodian account for a given  *token-id*.

 .. code:: lisp